gutiluis/Guessing-number-game/README.md

 ## What I Learned

-- How to use the random library and import modules
+- How to use the random, sys and time libraries
+- How to allow user selection.
+- How to use a while loop.

 -----